-DOD A Coed team performs walk in or toss to a single leg extended stunt with no assistance or performs it exactly the way it is stated in the rubric.
-5 unassisted extensions to the top, not stopping at prep first, then transition to an extended one-arm cupie. a toss to a one-arm cupie or directly to an extended single-leg stunt with no assistance.
-4 a toss to an unassisted extension, then is assisted to a single-leg stunt.
-2 an unassisted toss to hands, then is assisted to an extension 1 an assisted toss to hands.
+DOD A Coed team performs Walk in or toss to a single leg extended stunt with no assistance or performs it exactly the way it is stated in the rubric.
+5 Unassisted extensions to the top, not stopping at prep first, then transition to an unassisted extended one-arm cupie. • A toss to a one-arm cupie or directly to an extended single-leg stunt with no assistance.
+4 A toss to an unassisted extension, then is assisted to a single-leg stunt.
+3 Unassisted to prep, then transition to an assisted extended one-arm cupie or single leg.
+Walk in or toss to prep with no assistance, then assisted to a single leg.
+Toss to an unassisted extended double leg.
+2 An unassisted toss to hands, then assisted to an extension.
+An assisted toss to hands, then assisted to an extension.
+1 An assisted toss to hands.
 Under the 1 DOD, everything can be assisted.
 To receive higher than a 1 they must extend the stunt.